 - chopped glace cherries

-Just substitute any of the above for the same quantity as the pistachio nuts.
+Substitute any of the above for the same quantity as the pistachio nuts.

-What flavours would you use?
+What flavours would YOU use?
+Let me know in the comments.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter?
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

-Pin for later
+Save for later

 Crispy pistachio butter biscuits